abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 In this lab, you will perform:

-- Implement virtual network routing in Azure
+- Exercise 1: Implement virtual network routing in Azure
-- Implement DNS name resolution in Azure
+-  Exercise 2: Implement DNS name resolution in Azure
-- Deprovision the Azure environment

 ## Estimated time: 60 minutes